robert-j-webb/stackedit/safe eval.md

 ### Summary

-Eval is one of the most notorious functions in the JavaScript standard library as far as I know, however, I don't think that
+Eval is one of the most notorious functions in the JavaScript standard library as far as I know, however, I don't think that means we should ban it to strange edge case

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ3NzExMTA1MCwtNjk2ODk0MTA0LDExNT
+eyJoaXN0b3J5IjpbMTg0NTE1NzIwOSwtNjk2ODk0MTA0LDExNT
 IwODM3NjAsMTM4NjM3MzAwOSw3ODUzNDMwNjUsMTAyODAyNzgz
 NSwxNDM1MDI0MDI5LDc3NDYzNDc0NywtMTUwODExODkxNSwtMT
 k1OTQ2ODQ1Myw1NzkxNzkxMzksLTE2MjcyOTczMTksNzkwMTY5